vita-student-projects/BEV_Semantic_Segmentation_Group33/README.md

 |nuscenes | PanopticBEV| 75.50| 40.08| 28.68| 16.41|      | 40.91| 35.58| 48.29| 4.76 | 8.46 | 42.48| 15.30| 32.4 |
 |nuscenes | 96         | 63.98| 15.95|      |      | 29.17| 27.65| 23.13| 28.09|  2.3 |  0.61|  22.8| 18.37|      |
 |nuscenes | 64         | 67.11| 16.68|      |      | 28.57| 32.22| 19.17| 27.72| 2.69 |  0.09| 24.93|  22.4|      |

+We notice that overall we achieved better results with 64 hidden channels.
+Our result are realatively far from the PanopticBEV's one of the reasons could be the number of epochs we used (1 due to time constraints) and they trained with 30.

 ## 4. Conclusion